iweinacker/milestone-project-heritage-housing/README.md

 - ipywidgets==8.0.2
 - altair<5

-As an example, Seaborn was used to creating the heatmap of correlation coefficients, pandas-profiling to explore the variables in the dataset by showing their distribution, how many missing data they contain etc.

 [Back to Table of contents](#table-of-contents)

 ## Credits
+- My firt credit is to [faridjos](https://github.com/faridjos) in the data cleaning and the structure of the presentation of the project.

-My main inspiration came from the Code Institute Churnometer walkthrough project and the Scikit-learn lesson in the Data Analysis and Machine Learning Toolkit module (also from the Code Institute).
+- Second, to the Code Institute Churnometer walkthrough project and the Scikit-learn lesson in the Data Analysis and Machine Learning Toolkit module.
 The structure of the project and most of the code is taken from there and adapted to this project.

 [Back to Table of contents](#table-of-contents)